What Are the 12 Days of Christmas, and What Do They Mean?

-The song has probably gotten stuck in your head a whole bunch, but have you given any thought to the meaning behind it?
+The "12 Days of Christmas" song has probably gotten stuck in your head a whole bunch, but have you given any thought to the meaning behind it?

 What are the 12 days of Christmas?

 First of all, let’s tackle the “12 days” part.
-When are those days supposed to be starting?
-Where does Christmas fall in the 12 days?
+When are those days supposed to start?
+And where does Christmas fall in the 12 days?

-With Christmas as the first day, every one of the 12 days celebrates a different saint, from St. John the Apostle on December 27 to the Virgin Mary on January 1.
-Today, how—and when—the 12 days are celebrated by Christians around the world varies.
-Eastern Orthodox Churches use a different religious calendar, so their 12 days of Christmas start on January 7 and run through the Epiphany on January 19.
-And while Catholics celebrate the Epiphany as a single day, some Protestant churches celebrate it until Ash Wednesday, leading into the season of Lent and Easter.
+With Christmas as the first day, every one of the 12 days celebrates a different saint, from St. John the Apostle on Dec.
+27 to the Virgin Mary on Jan.
+1. Today, how—and when—the 12 days are celebrated by Christians around the world varies.
+Eastern Orthodox churches use a different religious calendar, so their 12 days of Christmas start on Jan.
+7 and run through the Epiphany on Jan.
+19. And while Catholics celebrate the Epiphany as a single day, some Protestant churches celebrate it until Ash Wednesday, leading into the season of Lent and Easter.

 Gift-giving customs also differ in some cultures.
-In some Latin American cultures, Christians hand out presents on January 6, which they celebrate as Three Kings Day, instead of December 25.
-And other cultures give gifts all 12 days.
-Like a certain “true love” we’re familiar with thanks to an earworm of a carol.
-Don’t miss these Christmas Eve traditions you should try this year.
+In some Latin American cultures, Christians hand out presents on Jan.
+6, which they celebrate as Three Kings Day, instead of Dec.
+25. And other cultures give gifts all 12 days.
+Like a certain “true love” we’re familiar with, thanks to an earworm of a song.

 So what does the song itself mean?

-So, what is the 12 Days of Christmas meaning?
-Well…it doesn’t really mean anything.
+So, what is the meaning of “The 12 Days of Christmas”?
+Well, it doesn’t really mean anything.
 Instead, the song most likely began as a memory game for kids.
 That’s why it’s so dang long and repetitive!

-“The first known version of it was in a 1780 children’s book called Mirth Without Mischief,” explains Ed Daly, author of The Christmas Book: The Ultimate Guide to Your Favorite Holiday, released in October 2021.
-“It was kind of like a more innocent ‘truth or dare.'”
+“The first known version of it was in a 1780 children’s book called Mirth Without Mischief,” explains Ed Daly, author of The Christmas Book: The Ultimate Guide to Your Favorite Holiday.
+As Daly describes, “It was kind of like a more innocent ‘truth or dare.'”
 Basically, kids would challenge each other to recite the words from memory, adding on a new line every time (as the song does today).
-If you messed up, you’d have to do a favor for whoever challenged you to the game, perhaps, or give them a kiss or some candy.
-It was still Christmas-themed, though.
+It was a Christmas activity where, if you messed up, you’d have to do a favor for whomever challenged you to the game, perhaps, or give them a kiss or some candy.
 “People would sing it at Twelfth Night [the eve of the Epiphany],” Daly says.
-Sounds like a fun Christmas activity!

 And we’re likely misinterpreting one of the current lyrics as well.
-It’s not definitive, but seems likely in the context of the song, that the “five golden rings” are not referring to gold jewelry but instead to the markings on a ring-necked pheasant.
-That seems to make more sense (relatively speaking) since all the other gifts on the first seven days are birds.
+It’s not definitive, but it seems likely in the context of the song that the “five golden rings” are not referring to gold jewelry but instead to the markings on a ring-necked pheasant.
+That seems to make more sense (relatively speaking), since all the other gifts on the first seven days are birds.
 (So is that one pheasant or five pheasants?)

 Either way, it’s a ton of birds!
 “Somebody was obsessed with birds when they came up with this!” jokes Daly.